department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Findings.md

 There were a some areas of the application where participants mentioned examples **where more information would be helpful for them to understand** what they were being asked.

+Research Question: Are the questions worded and explained in a way that is clear and understandable to the Veterans/applicants or is additional context and explanation needed?

 > I guess this could be more clear, Like my initial look at it I thought veteran pension but is that disability or pension.
 I am not sure.
 It could be more specific.
 [P6-014] (VA Benefits / Military Service Task)

 > Um, I guess maybe for these two put links to what they are (travel and copay) I wouldn’t know what they are or what I would need for those.
 The rest seems fine.
 [P6-019] (Financial Onboarding Task)

-> Where it says 'the financial information you will need', when it's asking for last year's gross income, before taxes and any other deductions - you could 'i.e. pay stub' something like that so service members know what they can use.
-Just to get their mind thinking 'oh ok I can use this' - something like that.
-[P13-019] (Financial Onboarding Task)

 > No. I assume this is for a dependent over the age of 18.
 I was asking for expenses because under 18 there are always expenses.
 I guess this is fine.
 I guess this is fine, I am just trying to read through the jargon is all
 [P5-018] (Adding Dependents Task)

+Research Question: Is there information missing that could help the Veteran/applicant complete the annual income and deductible information questions?

+> Where it says 'the financial information you will need', when it's asking for last year's gross income, before taxes and any other deductions - you could 'i.e. pay stub' something like that so service members know what they can use.
+Just to get their mind thinking 'oh ok I can use this' - something like that.
+[P13-019] (Financial Onboarding Task)

 **Key Finding 2: Document and information gathering**